 The home address is used for applying under 5 & 6 of the admissions criteria.
 This means that when you state your school preferences you must give the home address of the child at the time of application.
 Parents must not give the address of childminders or other family members who may share in the care of their child.
-For parents who may have more than one property, reference should only be made to the property in which they and the child(ren) mainly reside (Monday to Friday).
-Similarly, where parents are separated and the child lives for periods with both, then the home address will be where the child mainly resides Monday to Friday or where a court has determined it should be.
+For parents who may have more than one property, reference should only be made to the property in which they and the child lives for periods with both, then the home address will be where the child mainly resides Monday to Friday or where a court has determined it should be.